Employment Insurance Coverage Survey (EICS)

 3) persons not in the labour force during the reference week;

-4) persons employed full-time during the reference week who started their current job during the previous three months
+4) persons employed full-time during the reference week who started their current job during the previous two months

 5) mothers of infants less than one year old working during the reference week.